flakjakk/working-band/docs/source/alternatives.rst

 If you have a sequencer setup at home - either hardware- or pc-based you can create your own midi files and use these as a basis for your backing tracks.
    2. Downloading the midi files from the net is a really fast way to pick up midi tracks, but just remember that the quality can be very suspect.

-Now, once you have the midi file how do you convert it to a usable format on stage?
+Now, once you have the midi file how do you convert it to a form usable on stage?

 Playing the file on your pc will give you a really basic sound - Windows has a built-in Software Synth capable of playing midi files, but the sound quality irritates rather than elevates.
 You want the songs to sound big, and fat.
 Like the cd.